Worcester Reed Warner

 Worcester Reed Warner (May 16, 1846 - June 25, 1929) was an American mechanical engineer, entrepreneur, manager, astronomer, and philanthropist.
 With Ambrose Swasey he cofounded the Warner & Swasey Company.
+The crater Warner on the Moon is named after him.

 Biography

 Life and career

-Warner was born near Cummington, Massachusetts.
-He met Swasey at the Exeter Machine Works.
-On the completion of their apprenticeship in 1870, both entered the employ of Pratt & Whitney in Hartford, Connecticut.
+Warner was born and grew up on a farm near Cummington, Massachusetts.
+He met Swasey at the Exeter Machine Works where both were apprentices.
+In 1870, both entered the employ of Pratt & Whitney in Hartford, Connecticut.

-In 1880 he co-founded a business to manufacture machines with Ambrose Swasey.
+In 1880, Warner and Swasey co-founded a business to manufacture sewing machines and lathes, but quickly turned to manufacturing telescopes, because Warner was always interested in astronomy.
 The firm, Warner & Swasey, was initially located in Chicago but soon moved to Cleveland.
-Worcester Warner would design the 36-inch refracting telescope installed at Lick Observatory in 1888.
-He later built telescopes that were used in Canada and Argentina.
+In 1880, Beloit College purchased one of its telescopes, which helped establish the company's name in the telescope-building industry, which experienced rapid growth at the time.
+Warner & Swasey would design and build the framework and the mounting for the 36-inch refracting telescope installed at Lick Observatory in 1888, which was the world's largest refractor telescope at the time.
+The company later built telescopes that were used in Canada and Argentina.

+The company and its founders prospered, but not from telescope-building.
+While it was astronomical telescopes that made Warner & Swasey famous, its profits came from machine tools, especially turret lathes, and military instruments.
+Telescope-making "essentially amounted to astronomical philanthropy," rooted in the founders' life-long interest in astronomy.
+The company's 50th-anniversary book describes the firm's giant-telescope-building work as unprofitable overall but a labor of technological love.

 Further activities

-Warner was a charter member of the American Society of Mechanical Engineers, and from 1897 to 1898 he served as the 16th president of ASME.
+Warner was a charter member of the American Society of Mechanical Engineers (ASME), and from 1897 to 1898 he served as the 16th president of ASME.
 (Ambrose Swasey would later serve as the 23rd ASME president.)
 In 1900 the firm was incorporated as Warner & Swasey Company.
 Warner served as president and chairman of the board, but retired in 1911.
+ASME elected him an honorary member in 1925.

 Both Warner and Ambrose Swasey also became trustees of the Case School of Applied Science.
-As both men had an interest in astronomy, they donated an entire observatory to the school.
-This became the Warner and Swasey Observatory.
+They donated to the school their private observatory, which they had built between their neighboring houses in East Cleveland.
+Relocated to a new building, this became the Warner and Swasey Observatory.
 It was dedicated in 1920.
+The Warner Building on Case Western Reserve University houses the Worcester Reed Warner Laboratory, named after the former university trustee.
+The construction of this building was partly funded by Worcester Warner.